ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 ## Design overview
 {: #vrw-dualregion-overview-design}

-The regulated workloads dual region design incorporates a number of design decisions that are justified by design simplicity, maximizing the regulated workloads instance deployment automation, and minimizing the restrictions upon DR of the workloads.
+The VMware Regulated Workloads dual region design incorporates a number of design decisions that are justified by design simplicity, maximizing the VMware Regulated Workloads instance deployment automation, and minimizing the restrictions upon DR of the workloads.
 The recovery of management workloads and customer workloads is considered to be independent and this design focuses on the recovery of these management components.
 Customer workloads can be recovered by similar methods or by using different tooling.

 ![IBM Cloud for VMware® Regulated Workloads dual region overview diagram](../../images/vrw-dualregionoverview.svg "IBM Cloud for VMware® Regulated Workloads dual region overview diagram"){: caption="Figure 1.
 IBM Cloud for VMware® Regulated Workloads dual region overview diagram" caption-side="bottom"}

-The regulated workloads dual region design uses the following specifications:
+The VMware Regulated Workloads dual region design uses the following specifications:
 * An {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance in each region, two regions are required.
 Available regions are; Dallas, Washington DC, Sydney, London, Frankfurt, and Tokyo.
   * In the protected region, deploy a single or multizone {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance as required to support the normal operations of the workload.
   * In the recovery region, deploy a single {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance as required to support the restoration of the workload when DR is invoked or tested.